-Cannot link object <objname> as its attributes are incompatible with the image attributes.
+${\bf L6242E}$ Cannot link object <objname> as its attributes are incompatible with the image attributes.

-Each object file generated by the compilation tools includes a set of attributes that indicates the options used to build it.
+Each object file generated by the compilation tools includes a set of attributes that indicates the options that it was built with.
 The linker checks the attributes of each object file it processes.
 If it finds attributes that are incompatible with those of object files it has loaded previously, it generates this error.